hyungyu-choi/2026_ECCV/README.md

 📊 Evaluation
 --------------
-We provide a script with default parameters for the downstream tasks.
+We provide a script for the downstream task evaluation.
 ```bash
 $ bash scripts/eval.sh
 ```